shane-et-al/git_slab/index.md

 Once the conflicts have been manually resolved, mark the files as ready for commitment with `git add`

 # Refactoring
 We're (maybe?) used to working with the command line to perform basic operations on files.
 When working with version control, instead of using the terminal/shell to move or delete files directly, using the analogous git commands `git mv foo.bar foo.bar2` and `git rm foo.bar2` will allow git to reflect those changes.
-This way, deleting local files are also stage them for deletion and moving local files retains their history (otherwise they must be added as wholly new files).
+This way, deleting local files will also stage them for deletion and moving local files retains their history (otherwise they must be added as wholly new files).

 # Slightly more advanced concepts